 - Only grant necessary employees access to data and be aware of how it’s being used and shared

 - Make sure to implement multiple security solutions into your IT environment- there’s not one tool that will ward off all cyber threats

 While following these tips may not 100% guarantee your protection in the event of a cyber-attack, one thing will always remain true- Financially driven criminals will not rest until they get what they want- MONEY.
-Organizations must continue to search for better threat protection and risk mitigation solutions and in doing so will understand which malicious attackers are targeting their organization, why, and the methods they’re using for attack.
-By implementing a layered approach to security, your organization will be equipped with vulnerability management with breach detection and real-time file integrity monitoring.
+Organizations must continue to search for better threat protection and risk mitigation solutions and in doing so will understand which malicious attackers are targeting their organization, why, and the methods they’re using for an attack.
+By implementing a layered approach to security, your organization will be equipped with vulnerability management with breach detection and Real-Time File Integrity Monitoring.
 Integration is also key to protecting your IT estate- with NNT Change Tracker Gen7 we automatically leverage threat intelligence to expose any breach activity when it happens.
 By implementing these solutions your organizations will be better prepared to defend against today’s savvy cyber criminals.